Investment Advisers Act Framework

 Fiduciary Standard

-At the core of the Advisers Act framework is the overarching principle that investment advisers are fiduciaries to their clients.
-An investment adviser’s fiduciary duty extends to all aspects of the advisory relationship and to all methods by which the investment adviser provides advice.
-The IAA has long advocated that all financial professionals who provide investment advice about securities to clients should be required to act under fiduciary principles.
+At the core of the Advisers Act framework is the overarching principle that investment advisers are fiduciaries to their clients, a duty that applies to all aspects of their advisory relationships and methods of providing advice.
+The IAA has consistently advocated that all financial professionals offering investment advice about securities should adhere to fiduciary principles.
+We urge the SEC to enforce a strong investor-protective standard for all such professionals and to clearly distinguish between brokerage and advisory activities.

 SEC Oversight of Advisers